CZ-NIC/dns-probe/doc/Architecture.rst

 Export thread
 =============

-The export thread handles export of DNS records to an output file.
-Currently the probe supports export only to a local file.
-Direct export to a remote location via encrypted network transfer is planned for a future release.
+The export thread handles export of DNS records to output.
+The probe supports export either to a local file or directly to a remote location via encrypted network transfer using TLS.

 The export thread has a ring buffer for each of the worker threads.
 Through these ring buffers it accepts DNS records from worker threads